my-yangj/logik/README.md

 - Meson modularity
   1. Meson can use the CMake find_package() function to detect dependencies with the builtin Find<NAME>.cmake modules and exported project configurations
   2. As a part of the software configuration, you could get extra data by running external commands.

-unit test:
+- unit test:
   - Meson comes with a fully functional unit test system.
 To use it simply build an executable and then use it in a test.
   - GTest and GMock come as sources that must be compiled as part of your project.
   - This is a valid JUnit XML description of all tests run.
 It is not streamed out, and is written only once all tests complete running.
   - When tests use the gtest protocol Meson will inject arguments to the test to generate it's own JUnit XML, which Meson will include as part of this XML file.

+## ci
 continuous integraion:
 - nextflow as jenkins steps,
 - jenkins multi-branch task